ncsa/Delta_doc/docs/source/user_guide/containers.rst

 Container support on Delta is provided by Apptainer.

-Docker images can be converted to Singularity sif format via the `singularity pull <https://docs.sylabs.io/guides/3.2/user-guide/cli/singularity_pull.html#singularity-pull>`_ command.
+Docker images can be converted to Apptainer sif format via the `apptainer pull <https://apptainer.org/docs/user/main/cli/apptainer_pull.html>`_ command.
-Commands can be run from within a container using the `singularity run <https://docs.sylabs.io/guides/3.2/user-guide/cli/singularity_run.html#singularity-run>`_ command (or ``apptainer run``).
+Commands can be run from within a container using the `apptainer run <https://apptainer.org/docs/user/main/cli/apptainer_run.html>`_ command (or ``apptainer run``).

-If you encounter quota issues with Apptainer caching in **~/.singularity**, the environment variable ``SINGULARITY_CACHEDIR`` can be used to use a different location such as a scratch space.
+If you encounter $HOME quota issues with Apptainer caching in **~/.apptainer**, the environment variable ``APPTAINER_CACHEDIR`` can be used to select a different location such as a directory under /scratch .  see also: `apptainer build environment <https://apptainer.org/docs/user/main/build_env.html>`_

 Your **$HOME** is automatically available from containers run via Apptainer.
 You can ``pip3 install --user`` against a container's python, setup virtual environments, or similar while using a containerized application.